 Mount Maunganui Hot Pools

 If you can’t make it to Rotorua and want to experience the hot pools, then this is the place for you.
 There are two large pools with varying temperatures, as well as the spas and children’s pool.
 You can also hire a private pool and massages are available too.
-The admission is very reasonable with adults around NZD15.
-You can book online on the Mount Hot Pools website.
+Book online on the Mount Hot Pools website.

 Day Trips from Tauranga option 2 – Tauranga